If a person lacks 'mental capacity' because of a disability, they may not be able to make decisions about certain things.

 - communicate their decision by talking, using sign language or any other means

-It may be necessary for someone else to become what's called a 'deputy' for this person.
+Once they are over the age of 16, it may be necessary for someone else to become what's called a 'deputy' for this person.

 You can find guide for parents and carers to make financial decisions for a young person who lacks mental capacity on GOV.UK.